SpeciesFileGroup/taxonpages/README.md

 Export default {
    id: 'panel:test', // ID to identify this panel
    component: MyPanelComponent, // Vue component for your panel
-   available: ['HigherClassificationGroup', 'FamilyGroup', 'GenusGroup', 'SpeciesGroup'] // <-- OPTIONAL: This will define for which rank group will be available, remove it if your panel will be available for all.
+   rankGroup: ['HigherClassificationGroup', 'FamilyGroup', 'GenusGroup', 'SpeciesGroup'] // <-- OPTIONAL: This will define for which rank group will be available, remove it if your panel will be available for all.
 }
 ```